marcin-jozwikowski/docker-compose-cli-manager/README.md

 | `dccm down [projectName]` | Runs `docker-compose down --remove-orphans --volumes` command on a project. `[projectName]` defaults to current directory name. |
 | `dccm start [projectName]` | Runs `docker-compose start` command on a project. `[projectName]` defaults to current directory name. |
 | `dccm stop [projectName]` | Runs `docker-compose stop` command on a project. `[projectName]` defaults to current directory name. |

-## Roadmap

-Still to do:
-* Tests
-* Command for running container shell
-* CUI with all commands available